-Jay Orlandi

-Non-Executive Director
+Jay Orlandi Non-Executive Director

-Jay serves as Executive Vice President and General Counsel at Pacific Life where he oversees the Law, Compliance, Government & Policy Affairs and Corporate Secretary departments, as well as the Company's Corporate Social Responsibility, Crisis Management, and Enterprise Program Office functions.
-Jay is also a member of the Pacific Life Executive Committee, Management Committee, and Enterprise Risk Committee, and serves on the Boards of Directors of Pacific Life Insurance Company and Pacific LifeCorp.
+Jay serves as Executive Vice President and General Counsel at Pacific Life where he leads the Law, Compliance, Government & Policy Affairs and Corporate Secretariat functions globally, as well as the Company's Corporate Affairs functions, including Communications & Public Affairs, Brand & Advertising, Corporate Social Responsibility, Crisis Management, Community Relations, and Facilities.
+Jay also co-leads the Company's enterprise Strategy function, is a member of the Pacific Life Management Committee and Enterprise Risk Committee, and serves on the Boards of Directors of Pacific Life Insurance Company, Pacific LifeCorp., the Pacific Life Foundation, Pacific Life Re International Ltd., and Pacific Life Re Global Ltd.

-Prior to joining Pacific Life at the end of 2020, Jay served as Executive Vice President and Chief Operating Officer at Transamerica where he was responsible for all business support functions, including law and compliance, communications and public affairs, human resources, corporate development, strategy, enterprise technology, data and analytics, information security, and marketing.
+Prior to joining Pacific Life in 2020, Jay served as Executive Vice President and Chief Operating Officer at Transamerica where he was responsible for all business support functions, including law and compliance, communications and public affairs, human resources, corporate development, strategy, enterprise technology, data and analytics, information security, and marketing.
 Jay served for several years as Transamerica's General Counsel and Chief Legal Officer.
 He also served as the acting CEO for the company's Individual Solutions business including life and long-term care insurance, fixed and variable annuities, and mutual funds.
 He was a member of the Board of the Transamerica Venture Fund and Chaired the Boards of the Transamerica Foundation and the Transamerica Institute.